 ChapterA local hobby club of casino chips and gaming token collectors or non- geographical special interest focus group who have affiliated with the International Casino Chips & Gaming Tokens Collectors Club, Inc.

 Chapter MemberAn individual member of a Chapter.
-(May or may not be a CC>CC member.)
+(May or may not be a CCA member.)

-Charter MemberThe first 100 membership applications received when CC>CC was formed.
+Charter MemberThe first 100 membership applications received when CCA was formed.

 CheckA casino chip that has a redeemable cash value and is used to place wagers at casino table games.
 Not used in slot machines.